November is National Family Caregivers Month!

 The age at which SMA symptoms begin roughly correlates with the degree to which motor function is affected: The earlier the age of onset, the greater the impact on motor function.
 Children who display symptoms at birth or in infancy typically have the lowest level of functioning (type 1).
 Later-onset SMA with a less severe course (types 2 and 3, and in teens or adults, type 4) generally correlates with increasingly higher levels of motor function.

-For more, see Forms of SMA and watch "What is SMA"?.
+For more, see Forms of SMA.

 What causes SMA?